Toggle Theme

 Family: Asteraceae

-Endive (Cichorium endivia) is a leaf vegetable in the Asteraceae, a large plant family that includes dandelions and sunflowers.
+In brief endive has: pantothenic acid (0.90 mg | 18% DV) folate (142.00 mcg | 36% DV) vitamin K (231.00 mcg | 193% DV) manganese (0.42 mg | 18% DV) Endive (Cichorium endivia) is in the Asteraceae, a large plant family that includes dandelions and sunflowers.
 Although it may have originated from Egypt, it is widely cultivated in Europe.
-It is an important ingredient in various European dishes, especially salads.
-Endives are often served as an appetizer as well.
-Raw endive is bitter and crisp, but after roasting, this leafy green has a sweet and nutty flavor.
+It is an important ingredient in various European dishes and salads.
+Endives can be served as an appetizer as well.
+Raw endives are bitter and crisp, but after roasting, this leafy vegetable has a sweet and nutty flavor.
 Endives contain pantothenic acid (18% daily value [DV]).
-Pantothenic acid plays a role in the healthy metabolism of cholesterol and fatty acids.
-This B-vitamin also supports proper hormone metabolism.
-In addition to pantothenic acid, endives are rich in vitamin K (289% DV), a necessary vitamin involved in bone health and the production of prothrombin.
-Prothrombin is a protein required for normal blood clotting.
+This vitamin plays a role in the metabolism of cholesterol and fatty acids.
+It also supports proper hormone metabolism.
+In addition to pantothenic acid, endives are rich in vitamin K (193% DV).
+Vitamin K is involved in bone health and normal blood clotting.
 Folate (36% DV) is also present in endive.
-This B vitamin is important for amino acid metabolism and prevents neural tube defects in a developing fetus.
-Endive also contains manganese (21% DV).
-Reported as an antioxidant, this mineral is necessary for bone development and maintenance by supporting bone mineral density.
+This B-vitamin prevents neural tube defects in a developing fetus.
+Endives also contain manganese (18% DV).
+Reported as an antioxidant, this mineral is necessary for bone health.
 This mineral may also be crucial for cellular respiration and glucose metabolism.

 Calories